OpenMendel/SnpArrays.jl/docs/src/index.md

 @btime mul!($out2, transpose($EURla), $v1);
 ```

-      55.725 ms (1 allocation: 16 bytes)
+      13.436 ms (1 allocation: 16 bytes)

 However, this is much slower than SnpBitMatrix.
-With a 100 times larger data, it was about 5 times slower than SnpBitMatrix.
+With a 100 times larger data, it was about twice slower than SnpBitMatrix.
+See linear algebra page for more information.

 ### CuSnpArray